mpi-astronomy/FAQ/publishing/how-to-publish-software.md

 In this context, version control is your friend: you can create branches for the aspects you want to tackle. (note the incentive from GitHub that makes websites from specific branches -- documentation!)

 In addition, continuous integration is also your friend: make sure every change fits the overall project (source automated formatting, checking documentation coverage, and running unit tests can all be part of the integration!)

-#### Where to publish?

-In terms of where to publish your code, the primary goal is to share your source.
-Additionally, you can communicate data and also have an article.

-* GitHub etc
-* Zenodo
-* JOSS